cta-observatory/protopipe/docs/usage/use_pipeline.rst

 .. warning::

-  * *protopipe* currently is optimized for point-source best-sensitivity,
+  *protopipe* is currently optimized for point-source best-sensitivity
-  * DL1/DL2 scripts take as input only 1 file at the time.